charrywhite/elastic_interaction_based_loss/README.md

 # elastic_interaction_based_loss
-Code for MICCAI2020 paper "An Elastic Interaction-Based Loss Function for Medical Image Segmentation"
+Code for "An Elastic Interaction-Based Loss Function for Medical Image Segmentation" in MICCAI'2020